iCliniq Logo

 Use in Specific Populations:

-1. Pregnancy: Not much information is available regarding the safety and efficacy of Enzalutamide in females.
+• Pregnancy: Not much information is available regarding the safety and efficacy of Enzalutamide in females.
 However, the drug has been tested on animals regarding the same.
 The studies reveal the risk of fetal toxicity and pregnancy loss.
-In addition, Enzalutamide can interfere with organogenesis as per animal studies.
+In addition, Enzalutamide can interfere with organogenesis, as per animal studies.

-2. Lactation: Nothing has been known about the safety and efficacy of Enzalutamide in lactating females.
+• Lactation: Little is known about the safety and efficacy of Enzalutamide in lactating females.
 However, animal studies report that Enzalutamide and its effective metabolites can be found in breast milk if the drug is taken at a dose four times the recommended dose.

-4. Geriatric Use: Out of the 4081 patients who were given Enzalutamide in randomized clinical trials, 78 % were above 65, and the remaining patients were below 70.
+• Geriatric Use: Out of the 4081 patients given Enzalutamide in randomized clinical trials, 78 percent were above 65, and the remaining patients were below 70.
 However, no clinically significant differences were noted in the overall safety and efficacy of the drug in young and elderly patients.

-5. Patients With Kidney Problems: Clinical trials have not yet been conducted to know about the effects of Enzalutamide on patients with kidney diseases.
-However, population pharmacokinetic data reveals that no significant differences are noticeable in the renal clearance of the drug.
+• Patients With Kidney Problems: Clinical trials have not yet been conducted to determine the effects of Enzalutamide on patients with kidney diseases.
+However, population pharmacokinetic data reveal that no significant differences are noticeable in the renal clearance of the drug.

 Clinical Trials: